MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 **Advanced options**

--   Set instruction to the current line (Ctrl+Shift+I) – In a source window, you can place your cursor on a line, enter this keyboard shortcut, and code execution will start from that point as soon as you let it proceed (e.g., F5 or F10).
-This is handy if you want to retry a sequence.
-But it requires some care.
+-   Set instruction to the current line (Ctrl+Shift+I) – In a source window, you can place your cursor on a line, enter this keyboard shortcut, and code execution will start from that point as soon as you let it proceed (for example using F5 or F10).
+This is handy if you want to retry a sequence, but it requires some care.
 For example, registers and variables are not set to what they would be if code execution had reached that line naturally.

 -   Direct setting of the eip register -- You can put a value into the eip register, and as soon as you press F5 (or F10, F11, etc.), execution commences from that address.
 This is similar to setting instruction to the cursor-designated current line, except that you specify the address of an assembly instruction.